thosgood/this-weeks-finds/markdown/101-150/week123.md

 >
 > It was June 1994.
 We were sitting in a small paved courtyard, having
 > just emerged from the final lecture in a one-semester course on the
-> philosophy of mathematics - a bit of light relief from the hard grind
+> philosophy of mathematics --- a bit of light relief from the hard grind
 > of the real stuff.
 We had fifteen minutes to to kill before meeting
 > some friends for lunch.
-It was a social conversation - verging on mild
+It was a social conversation --- verging on mild
-> flirtation - nothing more.
+> flirtation --- nothing more.
 Maybe there were demented academics,
 > lurking in dark crypts somewhere, who held views on the nature of
 > mathematical truth which they were willing to die for.
 But were were
 > twenty years old, and we *knew* it was all angels on the head of a
 > pin.
 >
 > I said, "Physical systems don't create mathematics.
 Nothing
-> *creates* mathematics - it's timeless.
+> *creates* mathematics --- it's timeless.
 All of number theory would
 > still be exactly the same, even if the universe contained nothing but
 > a single electron."
 >
 > Alison snorted.
 "Yes, because even *one electron*, plus a space-time
 > to put it in, needs all of quantum mechanics and all of general
-> relativity - and all the mathematical infrastructure they entail.
+> relativity --- and all the mathematical infrastructure they entail.
 One
 > particle floating in a quantum vacuum needs half the major results of
-> group theory, functional analysis, differential geometry - "
+> group theory, functional analysis, differential geometry --- "
 >
 > "OK, OK!
 I get the point.
 But if that's the case... the events in
-> the first picosecond after the Big Bang would have \`constructed'
+> the first picosecond after the Big Bang would have 'constructed'
 > every last mathematical truth required by *any* physical system, all
 > the way to the Big Cruch.
 Once you've got the mathematics which
 > underpins the Theory of Everything... that's it, that's all you